 I’m always on the lookout for other great sites/blogs – they’re hard to find (seriously), so when one emails and introduces itself that’s always nice.
-I’m also apt to help people who are legitimately trying move the needle in a positive way, so send me an email (or contact me on social media) if you’d like to connect.
+I’m also apt to help people who are legitimately trying move the needle in a positive way, so send me an email if you’d like to connect.

 (hucksters who sell fat burning detox cleanser pills need not apply)

 PS: Consider using an rss aggregator such as Feedly – it makes subscribing to and keeping track of various website much, much easier.

 Here is a collection of at least somewhat relevant products that I recommend as they relate to various topics that I get asked about from time to time.

 The Vitamix 5200 Blender – If there’s one fat loss gimmick that actually works, it’s smoothies.
 How?
 Well, if you swap a 650 calorie danish and juice with a 150 calorie pound-of-vegetable smoothie that keeps you full for hours, guess what?
 Boom: you’ve just created a 500 calorie/day deficit that translates to a losing a pound a week.
 The problem is most cheapo blenders will leave you more with a watery salad rather than a smooth and silky smoothie.
 I got my first Vitamix last year, and it is awesome.
 I use it every day.
 Totally worth the money.
 Honestly, once you start using a high end blender you will never go back.